Group Management Code

 We expect the highest standards of conduct and integrity from all employees as well as third party distributors, agents and intermediaries.
 It is Group policy to conduct business free from bribery and corruption.
 We will not enter into contractual relationships with third parties who are known to engage in corrupt practices and will not be involved in giving or receiving bribes or favours.

 Directors, senior manager and employees who have contact with customers or suppliers are required to undergo anti-bribery and corruption training, which is available in many languages, and pass an online test to demonstrate their understanding of the Group’s Anti-Bribery and Corruption Policy and its implementation.
-Since its introduction in 2012, nearly 4,500 employees have completed this training.
-During 2015 we launched a biennial anti-bribery and corruption training refresher course, which has been completed by over 1,000 employees since its launch.
+Our online ABC training module was completed by 317 employees in 2017, taking the total number of employees who have completed the training since its introduction in 2012 to 4,777.
+A further 659 employees completed an ABC refresher course during 2017.

 View our Anti-Bribery and Corruption Policy.